minprog/cs50x/filter/less/filter.md

 1. Implement a separate `blur_pixel` function, like you did for `grayscale_pixel` and `sepia_pixel`.

-2. Use this function in your `blur` function to make the blurred version of a full image.
+1. Use this function in your `blur` function to make the blurred version of a full image.

+1. Hint: To blur a pixel, you should always use the surrounding values from the original image.
+So for blurring, make sure that you have a copy of the original image pixels available.

 ## Usage